dymaxionlabs/analytics-frontend/README.md

 # Analytics (aka Terra frontend)

 This is our main platform of image provisioning and analytics for users.
-It uses Terra API for fetching user data and raster/vector layers.
+It uses the Terra API for fetching user data and raster/vector layers.

 ## Development